Beach volleyball: Rules

 The Fédération Internationale de Volleyball (FIVB) is the international governing body for the sport.
 The FIVB publishes the Official Beach Volleyball Rules every four years, as approved by the FIVB congress, which provides the framework for how beach volleyball is played internationally.
 The rules have changed through the years: the court size became smaller, side out scoring was replaced by rally scoring and let serves were allowed.
 Beach volleyball differs from indoor, especially in requiring "clean hands" while setting.
+In other words, both of your hands have to contact the ball during the set at the same time.
+The ball can also not be caught or thrown, otherwise, the referee will call your set a "double" or "lift".

 Court

 Beach volleyball is played on a rectangular sand court.
 The court is 16 m long and 8 m wide, surrounded by a clear space, which is at least 3 m wide on all sides.
 The minimum height clearance for beach volleyball courts is 7 m.
 The sand should be as leveled as possible and free of potential hazards such as rocks that could cause injuries to players.

 The court is divided into equal halves by a net that is 8.5 m long and 1 m wide.
 The top of the net is 2.43 m (7 ft 11 11⁄16 in) above the center of the court for men's competition, and 2.24 m (7 ft 4 3⁄16 in) for women's competition, varied for veterans and junior competitions.
 An antenna, 1.8 m long and 20 mm in diameter, is attached to each side edge of the net.

-The antennae are considered part of the net and extend 80 cm above it, forming the lateral boundaries within which the ball is allowed to cross.
+The antennas are considered part of the net and extend 80 cm above it, forming the lateral boundaries within which the ball is allowed to cross.

 Two side lines and two end lines, measuring 5 cm wide, delineate the playing court.

 Ball

 FIVB regulations state that the ball must be spherical and made of water resistant, flexible material, such that it is appropriate for outdoor conditions.
 A beach volleyball ball has a circumference of 66–68 cm, a weight of 260–280 g and an inside pressure of 0.175–0.225 kg/cm2.
 In 2022, the official ball of the AVP (Association of Volleyball Professionals) tour is the Wilson OPTX AVP, and the official ball of the FIVB (Fédération Internationale de Volleyball) beach volleyball tour is the Mikasa VLS300.
+This ball was replaced with the new Mikasa Beach Pro BV550C, and was introduced in 2023.